LarsBehrenberg/testing-copy/content/posts/edouard-manet.md

       Olympia features a Parisian prostitute on her bed staring unapologetically at the viewer.

-      There can be no doubt about her profession: the name Olympia was associated with courtesans; so too were black cats (see the far right of the picture); Olympia wears a provocative black necklace; and her maid appears to be bringing her a bouquet from a satisfied customer.
+      There can be no doubt about her profession: **(i)** the name Olympia was associated with courtesans; **(ii)** so too were black cats (see the far right of the picture); **(iii)** Olympia wears a provocative black necklace; and **(iv)** Olympia's maid appears to be bringing her a bouquet from a satisfied customer.

-      In fact, the real surprise is that Olympia was accepted by the jury.
+      In fact, the real surprise is that Olympia was accepted by the jury for the 1865 Salon.
 Perhaps they thought that the criticism Manet would inevitably receive would chasten the young man.

       #### Reaction to Olympia